adrian-d-hidalgo/nestjs-mcp-server/examples/README.md

 - **prompts/**
   Contains examples of conversational prompts using the `@Prompt` decorator.
 Prompts enable dynamic, parameterized conversational flows for LLMs.

+- **guards/**
+  Shows how to implement and use guards in MCP servers to control access to capabilities and resources.
+Demonstrates different guard patterns and how to apply them to protect specific MCP features.

 ## How to Run Examples

 To run any example, set the EXAMPLE environment variable to the folder name and use: